rockstorm101/zippey/README.md

 which is best done by adding a `.gitattributes` file to each repository in which you want to use this filter.

-Here sample content of a `.gitattributes` file that enforces Microsoft Word files to use this filter:
+This is sample content of a `.gitattributes` file that enforces Microsoft Word files to use this filter:

     *.docx filter=zippey